 Generally, no. Sometimes, Velocity will run promotions where points and/or Status Credits may be offered on reward seat bookings for a limited time.

-Yes, Economy Rewards are considered a fully-inclusive fare with seat selection and baggage included.
+Yes, reward seats are considered a fully-inclusive fare with seat selection and baggage included.